katyem/website/content/home/welcome.md

 weight = 7  # Order that this section will appear.

 title = "Katyem Lab"
-subtitle = "Researching and creating innovations in assessment that are just and open"
+subtitle = "Researching and creating innovations in assessment"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.